 Trade up for a real streaming device

 The Amazon Fire TV has gone through a few iterations now, getting better with each one.
 Currently, Amazon offers several models, including the top-of-the-line Fire TV Cube.
 It’s a veritable revolution in streaming boxes, offering simple operation, as well as the ability to control your entire home theater and smart home system with your voice.
 That includes the ability to turn on and control basic functionality on other devices, including not only your TV but also your A/V receiver and even your cable box thanks to CEC control and IR blasters — all with the power of your own voice.
-The result earned the Cube a perfect score in our recent review and a place on our TV console.
+The result earned the Cube a perfect score in our review and a place on our TV console.

-Read our Amazon Fire TV Cube review
+Read our full Amazon Fire TV Cube review

 While the Amazon Fire TV Cube is our standout favorite, there are some great alternatives, each with its own special something to offer.
 Here’s a rundown of some close contenders: